Ainalco/template_cms/README.md

 Create the Database:
-Create a MySQL database named onlinestore and import the provided .sql file into it.
+Create a MySQL database named onlinestore and import the provided onlinestore.sql file into it.

 Run a Local Server:
 Start your preferred PHP development server (such as XAMPP, Laragon, or WAMP).